Self employed contractors

 The middle also includes contractors operating via personal service companies.
-If HMRC cannot assess them to tax under IR35 the risk is they assess the employer under the disguised remuneration rules.
+If HMRC cannot assess the personal service company the risk is HMRC assess the employer under the disguised remuneration rules.
 Again if no means of recovery have been reserved the client or end user is out of pocket.

 HMRC does not wish to abolish IR35.
 But, HMRC wants to extend the scope to bring more contractors within PAYE.
-Moves are ahead in the form of the new rules for public bodies explained below.
-It is likely that the concept will be rolled out to require PAYE to be operated by client and end user private companies.
+Changes have been made for contractors in the public sector and this is being rolled out to require PAYE to be operated by client and end user private companies.

 Implications upon a contractor being re-assessed as employed

 The re-assessment of a contractor’s status for tax purposes usually comes to light following a PAYE audit or random inquiry.
 HMRC have sector focuses such as the IT and tech sector.
 Personnel involved in the TV and media industries are a current HMRC focus sector.

 Another avenue for re-assessment arises is if an Employment Tribunal decides a worker or contractor was employed.
 The status for tax purposes and status for employment law purposes are distinct tests.
 However, HMRC will no doubt agree with the Employment Tribunal’s judgement.